 Bi-weekly PCEP interface meetings are held to monitor and determine appropriate resolution for systems integration issues.
-The systems integration database is being reviewed.
-Data was recovered from a corrupted database.
-The recovered data is now in a spreadsheet and is being updated.
-The Action Items spreadsheet is the primary tracking method while review and System Integration matrix updates are in progress.
+All information from the systems integration database was recovered, is now in an Excel spreadsheet and individual items are being updated.
+The Action Items spreadsheet is the primary tracking method while review and

+System Integration matrix updates are in progress.
 The electrification contractor now has a representative invited to attend the Bi-Weekly Systems Integration Meeting.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 There is coordination with the Tunnel Modification Project and the CEMOF upgrades as well.
 Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
 Systems Integration is working with the JPB Rail Activation Committee.